User Profile

 cw: suicidal ideation and attempt as ongoing theme and struggle throughout the book.
 It's handled very thoughtfully and beautifully.
 It's a journey of healing that doesn't feel self-help-y or annoying.
 This was also a great thought experiment!

-Daniel José Older: Shadowshaper (2015) 4 stars
+Daniel José Older: Shadowshaper (2015)

 When the murals painted on the walls of her Brooklyn neighborhood start to change and …